Common Questions About Sugars

 What are the health risks of consuming sugars?

 Excessive consumption of sugars, especially added sugars found in sugary drinks, desserts, and processed foods, can contribute to various health issues such as obesity, type 2 diabetes, and heart disease.
-It's important to limit intake of added sugars and focus on consuming naturally occurring sugars from fruits, vegetables, and dairy products.
+It's important to limit intake of added sugars and focus on consuming naturally occurring sugars from fruits and vegetables.

 Sugars Daily Requirement Calculator